Jurica Pršir

-Jurica Pršir (born 29 May 2000) is a Croatian professional footballer who plays as a midfielder for Prva HNL side Gorica.
+Jurica Pršir (born 29 May 2000) is a Croatian professional footballer who plays as a midfielder for Ekstraklasa club Wisła Płock.

 Club career

 Pršir joined Hajduk Split together with Dario Špikić from Dinamo Zagreb in the summer of 2018.
 After not receiving any chances to play for Hajduk's first team, Pršir signed with Gorica on 12 October 2020.

+On 12 June 2026, Polish club Wisła Płock announced the signing of Pršir on a three-year contract, starting from 1 September 2026 upon the expiration of his contract with Gorica.
+He joined Wisła on 11 July after both clubs reached an agreement for his earlier move.

 International career

 Pršir has been capped for various Croatian youth national teams.